openvstorage/openvstorage-health-check/README.md

 ## 1. Description

-The health check is classified as a monitoring, detection and healing tool for Open vStorage for `Fargo`.
+The health check is classified as a monitoring, detection and healing tool for Open vStorage for `Unstable`.

 **Note:** You will have to deploy this on every Open vStorage node.